How to Find the Best Places to Visit for a Road Trip in Croatia

 And, we have to say, our Croatia road trip proved to be one of our best slow travel trips.

-Slow Travel – the best advice when travelling is to take your time and plan to enjoy your road trip.
-Rather than constantly being on the road and sleeping in a different place each night.
-We like to stay at least three nights in each location if we can.
+Slow Travel – the best advice when travelling is to take your time and plan to enjoy your road trip rather than constantly being on the road and sleeping in a different place each night.

-Sometimes it is better to experience one country, its people, its culture and history at a slower pace.
-This way, you come away feeling rewarded and more knowledgeable about the experience.
+Sometimes, it is better to experience one country, its people, its culture and history at a slower pace.
+This way, you feel rewarded and more knowledgeable about the experience.

 Remember your Travel Insurance